V0IDj/GP/Documentaion/readme.md

-here is the doc of the whole gp and the powerpoint
+here is the doc of the whole gp and the powerpoint #i have it on my phone(powerpoint);